Regulatory Enforcement

 Christian R Everdell spoke about cryptocurrencies, blockchain, ICO enforcement actions, and government-backed and private stablecoins as a guest lecturer at Harvard Law School's Computer Crime Law class.

-Jonathan S Abernethy spoke on a panel about defending individuals in corporate internal investigations and related prosecutions at this year’s IBA Annual Conference in Seoul.
+Jonathan S. Abernethy spoke on a panel about defending individuals in corporate internal investigations and related prosecutions at the 2019 International Bar Association Annual Conference in Seoul.

 Partner Muriel Goldberg-Darmon spoke to visiting Law and International Management students about the annual controls and investigations carried out by the Autorité des marchés finaciers (AMF).
 This was the first session of HEC Paris DMI’s Law Project titled “Market Abuse.”